itzCozi/devbox/docs/src/content/docs/docs/cli.md

 ```

 **Notes:**
-- Your files remain in ~/devbox/<project>/ and are re-mounted into the new container
+- Your files remain in ~/devbox/<project>/ and are re-mounted into the new box
 - If the project has a devbox.json, its settings (ports, env, volumes, etc.) are applied on rebuild
-- System packages inside the container are updated as part of the rebuild
+- System packages inside the box are updated as part of the rebuild
- - If the container exists, it will be stopped and replaced; if missing, it will be created
+ - If the box exists, it will be stopped and replaced; if missing, it will be created

 ## Exit Codes